axodotdev/sarahs-playground/README.md

 Liquor Store and ask for a bottle of Strega and then I go back where I came from to 6th Avenue
-and the tobacconist in the Ziegfeld Theatre and
+and the tobacconist in the Ziegfeld Theatre and casually ask for a carton of Gauloises and a carton